29429 Zip Code Natural Disasters and Weather Extremes

-The chance of earthquake damage in 29447 Zip Code is about the same as South Carolina average and is much lower than the national average.
-The risk of tornado damage in 29447 Zip Code is lower than South Carolina average and is lower than the national average.
+The chance of earthquake damage in 29429 Zip Code is lower than South Carolina average and is much lower than the national average.
+The risk of tornado damage in 29429 Zip Code is much lower than South Carolina average and is much lower than the national average.

 The earthquake index value is calculated based on historical earthquake events data using USA.com algorithms.
 It is an indicator of the earthquake level in a region.
 A higher earthquake index value means a higher chance of an earthquake.